mccanne/sharkfest/README.md

 zapi use BagGuys@main
 zapi load badguys.zson
 ```
+> The use command is like git checkout.
-> see BadGuys pool in app
+> (see BadGuys pool in app)

 Now we can do a join with the logs, but let's test it first on a branch.
 ```